Brunch & Batter

 Making the cardamom streusel topping

 Making streusel is ridiculously simple!
 And the best part is- you can make it in advance and freeze it for a rainy day.
-When you are ready to make your cake, remove the crumble topping from the freezer (no need to thaw) and place it on top of your batter right before baking.
+When you're ready to make the cake, remove the crumble topping from the freezer (no need to thaw) and place it on top of the batter right before baking.

-Butter being poured over flour and sugar to streusel.
+Butter being poured over flour and sugar for a streusel topping.

-1. Step 1: Combine the flour, spices, brown sugar and salt in a bowl.
-Pour the melted and cooled butter over the flour mixture.
+Step 1.
+Combine the flour, spices, brown sugar, and salt in a bowl.
+Pour the melted, cooled butter over the flour mixture.

-1. Step 2: Using a spoon or your fingers, mix the butter into the flour, breaking it up to form large crumbs.
-Mix until no flour streaks remain.
+Step 2.
+Using a spoon or your fingers, mix the butter into the flour, breaking it up to form large crumbs.
+Mix until combined.

 Variations